Leung-Kam-Ho/Notakto_bot/README.md

 # Notakto_bot
-This is a terminal Notakto game that you play against a bot, but you never win.
+This is a terminal Notakto game that you play against a bot, but you will never win.

 ```
 ******AI always move first******